peteroupc/html3dutil/doc/H3DU.Transform.md

 #### Parameters

-* `value` (Type: Array.&lt;number>)<br>
+* `value` (Type: Array.&lt;number>)<br>A 4x4 matrix.
-    A 4x4 matrix.
 This method will copy the value of this parameter.

 #### Return Value

 This object.
 (Type: <a href="H3DU.Transform.md">H3DU.Transform</a>)

 <a name='H3DU.Transform_setOrientation'></a>
 ### H3DU.Transform#setOrientation(angle, v, vy, vz)

-<b>Deprecated: Use <a href="H3DU.Transform.md#H3DU.Transform_setRotation">H3DU.Transform#setRotation</a> instead.
+<b>Deprecated: Use <a href="H3DU.Transform.md#H3DU.md">H3DU.Transform#setRotation</a> instead.
 This method's name is inaccurate because orientations are not rotations.</b>

 Sets this transform's rotation in the form of an angle and an axis of rotation.
-Has no effect if a matrix was defined with <a href="H3DU.Transform.md#H3DU.Transform_setMatrix">H3DU.Transform#setMatrix</a>
+Has no effect if a matrix was defined with <a href="H3DU.Transform.md#H3DU.md">H3DU.Transform#setMatrix</a>
 and the transform wasn't reset yet with <a href="H3DU.Transform.md#H3DU.Transform_resetTransform">H3DU.Transform#resetTransform</a>.

 #### Parameters

-* `angle` (Type: Array.&lt;number> | number)<br>
-    The desired angle to rotate in degrees.
+* `angle` (Type: Array.&lt;number> | number)<br>The desired angle to rotate in degrees.
 If "v", "vy", and "vz" are omitted, this can instead be a 4-element array giving the axis of rotation as the first three elements, followed by the angle in degrees as the fourth element.
 If the axis of rotation points toward the viewer, a positive value means the angle runs in a counterclockwise direction for right-handed coordinate systems and in a clockwise direction for left-handed systems.
-* `v` (Type: Array.&lt;number> | number)<br>
-    X-component of the point lying on the axis of rotation.
+* `v` (Type: Array.&lt;number> | number)<br>X-component of the point lying on the axis of rotation.
 If "vy" and "vz" are omitted, this can instead be a 3-element array giving the axis of rotation in x, y, and z, respectively.
-* `vy` (Type: number)<br>
-    Y-component of the point lying on the axis of rotation.
+* `vy` (Type: number)<br>Y-component of the point lying on the axis of rotation.
-* `vz` (Type: number)<br>
-    Z-component of the point lying on the axis of rotation.
+* `vz` (Type: number)<br>Z-component of the point lying on the axis of rotation.

 #### Return Value

 This object.
 (Type: <a href="H3DU.Transform.md">H3DU.Transform</a>)

 <a name='H3DU.Transform_setPosition'></a>
 ### H3DU.Transform#setPosition(x, y, z)

 Sets the relative position of an object from its original position.
-Has no effect if a matrix was defined with <a href="H3DU.Transform.md#H3DU.Transform_setMatrix">H3DU.Transform#setMatrix</a>
+Has no effect if a matrix was defined with <a href="H3DU.Transform.md#H3DU.md">H3DU.Transform#setMatrix</a>
 and the transform wasn't reset yet with <a href="H3DU.Transform.md#H3DU.Transform_resetTransform">H3DU.Transform#resetTransform</a>.

 #### Parameters

-* `x` (Type: Array.&lt;number> | number)<br>
+* `x` (Type: Array.&lt;number> | number)<br>The X coordinate.
-    The X coordinate.
 If "y" and "z" are null or omitted, this is instead a 3-element array giving the X, Y, and Z coordinates, or a single number giving the coordinate for all three dimensions.
-* `y` (Type: number)<br>
+* `y` (Type: number)<br>The Y coordinate.
-    The Y coordinate.
 If "x" is an array, this parameter may be omitted.
-* `z` (Type: number)<br>
+* `z` (Type: number)<br>The Z coordinate.
-    The Z coordinate.
 If "x" is an array, this parameter may be omitted.

 #### Return Value

 This object.
 (Type: <a href="H3DU.Transform.md">H3DU.Transform</a>)

 <a name='H3DU.Transform_setQuaternion'></a>
 ### H3DU.Transform#setQuaternion(quat)

 Sets this transform's rotation in the form of a <a href="tutorial-glmath.md">quaternion</a> (a 4-element array